COVID-19 Response: OPEN & Treating Patients In-Office, At Hospitals & Via Telehealth.

 Elevated pressure on the insides of the arteries in your body is called hypertension, but may also be referred to as high blood pressure.
 Over time, this elevated pressure on delicate renal vessels can cause damage to the kidneys blood flow and filtering units (glomeruli).

-Metabolic syndrome is a term used to describe a combination of the following conditions which affect the heart or blood vessels:
+Metabolic syndrome is a term used to describe a combination of conditions which affect the heart or blood vessels.

 An imbalance of essential minerals in the body is called an electrolyte disorder.
 One of the primary functions of the kidneys is to balance out these important minerals in order for the body to function properly.